US bank regulator fines Citigroup US$25 million for violating fair lending rules

 The U.S. Office of the Comptroller of the Currency (OCC) said on Tuesday it has fined Citigroup US$25 million for violating the Fair Housing Act after it denied some borrowers preferential rates on the basis of their race, color or other factors.

-WASHINGTON: The U.S. Office of the Comptroller of the Currency (OCC) said on Tuesday it has fined Citigroup US$25 million for violating the Fair Housing Act after it denied some borrowers preferential rates on the basis of their race, color or other factors.
+WASHINGTON: The U.S. Office of the Comptroller of the Currency (OCC) said on Tuesday it had fined Citigroup US$25 million for violating the Fair Housing Act by denying some borrowers preferential rates on the basis of their race, color or other factors.

-The OCC found that the bank's program to provide eligible mortgage loan customers either reduced closing costs or an interest rate reduction had control weakness.
-As a result of these problems, some bank borrowers did not receive the benefit for which they were eligible, the OCC said.
+In 2012, Citi implemented a program that provided reduced pricing for mortgage borrowers that kept certain levels of assets with the bank, typically referred to as relationship pricing.
+The bank later identified some errors with the program which resulted in some mortgage customers failing to receive the benefit for which they were eligible, the OCC said.

+The errors affected borrowers across gender, race and ethnicity, in violation of the Fair Housing Act, the OCC found.
+Reuters previously reported that the OCC had been investigating Citi over the problem and initially decided to issue the bank with a written reprimand.